Dotan-Peleh/Crashes-dashboard/README.md

 ### 🎯 **What's Included**
 - **Advanced filtering system** with multi-select, date ranges, and search
+- **Memory range filter and breakdown** with clear thresholds and a "Memory vs Events" chart
+- **Country filter and Top Countries breakdown** with shareable deep links
 - **Top 10 + comprehensive list pattern** for all chart types
 - **Platform-aware visualizations** with emojis and color coding
 - **Manual search button** for performance (no auto-refresh)